 Figure 2: Recolor gallery in PowerPoint 2007

-In PowerPoint 2010, you click the Color button on the Picture Tools Format tab of the Ribbon to bring up the dropdown gallery that you can see in Figure 3.
+- In PowerPoint 2010 for Winodws, you click the Color button on the Picture Tools Format tab of the Ribbon to bring up the drop-down gallery that you can see in Figure 3.

 Figure 3: Recolor gallery in PowerPoint 2010

-- Hover your cursor over any of the recolor thumbnails in this gallery to see a live preview of how your picture will look when recolored.
-It's a good idea to place some text over the picture as I did with the samples in Figure 1 so that you can see for yourself how the background color and text contrast with each other.
+- Hover your cursor over any of the recolor thumbnails in this gallery to see a Live Preview of how your picture will look when recolored.
+It's a good idea to place some text over the picture as we did with the samples in Figure 1 so that you can see for yourself how the background color and text contrast with each other.

 Pictures Basics and Adjustments: Recolor Picture Backgrounds (Glossary Page)